Malaysia Federal Route 51: History

 The road was constructed by the British in the 1920s.

 Features

-The 48-metre tall Bukit Putus Viaduct is the fourth highest bridge in Malaysia, behind Bukit Kukus Paired Road and Viaduct in Penang, Rawang Bypass in Selangor and Lojing Viaduct in Kelantan.
+The 48-metre tall Bukit Putus Viaduct is the fourth highest bridge in Malaysia, behind Jalan Bukit Kukus Paired Road in Penang, Rawang Bypass in Selangor and Lojing Viaduct in Kelantan.

 At most sections, the Federal Route 51 was built under the JKR R5 road standard, with a speed limit of 90 km/h.